nnHomoli/SillinessLimiter/README.md

 -- just to deny changes, nothing else

 #### _/silly-reload_
--- config reload, op or console only
+-- config and language reload, server op and console only

 ## Config